The Likelihood and The Log Loss

 note

-The combined sigmoid and cross-entropy has a very simple and stable derivativep - y
+The combined sigmoid and cross-entropy has a very simple and stable derivativep - y.

 Multinomial Probabilities / Multi-Class Classification, Multinomial Logistic Loss / Cross-Entropy Loss